telerik/xaml-docs/controls/radcalendar/overview.md

 {% endif %}

 {% if site.site_name == 'WPF' %}
 * __Culture awareness__: RadCalendar is easily globalized.
 All properties are culture-aware and if not explicitly set, they would use the default thread culture for their values.
-You can easily change the text in the calendar's header, FirstDayOfWeek or ayMonthNamesFormat.
+You can easily change the text in the calendar's header, FirstDayOfWeek or DayMonthNamesFormat.

 * __Month and year views__: RadCalendar provides month and year views.